 Problem Area Description

 Primary Hazards of Conce ern

 Trees Tree related hazards are widespread during hurricane/tropical storm and severe winter storm events, particularly downing electrical lines, and when falling and blocking roads that isolate many rural areas throughout town and pose life/safety threat due to a lack of emergency access.
 Hazardous trees on Town-owned property are also a significant and costly concern.

-Geographic Areas of Conc ern
+Geographic Areas of Cond cern

 Otsquago Creek Local Areas of Flooding-

 Mohawk River The confluence of the Creek and Mohawk River are flood prone especially the low- lying areas along the banks of both the creek and the river

-Vulnerable Community As ssets
+Vulnerable Community A ssets

-Vulnerable Community As The two Fort Plain schools act as shelters when needed.
+Shelters The two Fort Plain schools act as shelters when needed.

+Bridges None owned by the village, all bridges in village are state owned